LABSN/mnefun/doc/overview.rst

 epochs_proj : bool | 'delayed'
     The ``proj`` argument in :class:`mne.Epochs`.
-Should be ``'delayed'`` if you want the option of plotting sensor-space data with no projectors.
+Should be ``'delayed'`` if you want the option of plotting sensor-space data with no projectors. allow_resample : bool
+    If True (default False), allow resampling raw instances (and events) to that of the first raw insntance in the case that raws do not all have a matching sample rate.
+This is useful when recordings were errantly performed at different sample rates.

 8. gen_covs
 -----------